-The acquisition circuit is made up of a single HP-proprietary ASIC.
-Each ASIC is a 34-channel state/timing analyzer, and one such ASIC is included for every two logic analyzer pods.
-All of the sequencing, pattern/range recognition, and event counting functions are performed on board the IC.
+The acquisition circuit is made up of a single HP proprietary ASIC.
+Each ASIC is a 34-channel state/timing analyzer, and one ASIC is included for every two logic analyzer pods.
+All of the sequencing, pattern/range recognition, and event counting functions are performed onboard the IC.

 In addition to the storage qualification and counting functions, the acquisition ASICs also perform master clocking functions.
-All six state acquisition clocks are fed to each IC, and the ICs generate their own sample clocks.
-Every time you select run, the ICs individually perform a clock optimization before data is stored.
+All four state acquisition clocks are fed to each IC, and the ICs generate their own sample clocks.
+Every time you select RUN, the ICs individually perform a clock optimization before data is stored.

-Clock optimization involves using programmable delays on board the IC to position the master clock transition where valid data is captured.
+Clock optimization involves using programmable delays onboard the IC to position the master clock transition where valid data is captured.
 This procedure greatly reduces the effects of channel-to-channel skew and other propagation delays.

-In the timing acquisition mode, an oscillator-driven clock circuit provides a four-phase, 100-MHz clock signal to each of the acquisition ICs.
-For high speed timing acquisition (100 MHz and faster), the sample period is determined by the four-phase, 100-MHz clock signal.

-For slower sample rates, one of the acquisition ICs divides the 100-MHz clock signal to the appropriate sample rate.
+In the timing acquisition mode, an oscillator-driven clock circuit provides a four-phase, 125-MHz clock signal to each of the acquisition ICs.
+For high-speed timing acquisition (125 MHz and faster), the sample period is determined by the four-phase, 125-MHz clock signal.
+For slower sample rates, one of the acquisition ICs divides the 125-MHz clock signal to the appropriate sample rate.
 The sample clock is then fed to all acquisition ICs.